aksommerville/eggsamples/README.md

 # Eggsamples

-Little games for [Egg](https://github.com/aksommerville/egg), for demonstration.
+Little games for [Egg](https://github.com/aksommerville/egg2), for demonstration.

 Everything here was made by AK Sommerville and is explicitly placed in the public domain.
 Feel free to eggstract any bits you might find useful.

 With Egg installed, a simple `make` here will build all the games.
-If that fails, confirm that `...egg/out/eggdev` exists, and check your `EGG_SDK` environment variable.
+If that fails, confirm that `../egg2/out/eggdev` exists, and check your `EGG_SDK` environment variable.

-`make playables` to build everything and also copy out all the HTML, for serving out of this repo.
+`make playables` to build everything and also copy out all the web builds, for serving out of this repo.
+`make serve` to serve the playables locally.

 ## The Games